Introduction to Hybrid Power Plants and Case Studies

 Dr. Helma Maria Tróndheim, PhD (SEV, Faroe Islands)

 The Faroe Islands have been aiming for a 100% renewable electricity sector in 2030 since 2014.
 In order to reach this goal, there have been several studies conducted and state of art approaches tested.
 Recently there have been large battery systems and synchronous condensers installed.
 These allow for 100% wind power, when the resource is available, and the load is less than the rated wind power.
-This lecture will share the experiences running on a high penetration of renewable resources.
+This lecture will share the experiences running on a high penetration of renewable resources and provide use cases for AI in forecasting.

 Discussion (15 min)